shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

   - "/img/truck.png" : "Painted Truck, Gilgit-Baltistan, Pakistan.
 2018"
 ---

-I thought I would share some information about obtaining research experience, grants, and graduate school tips that might be helpful below:
+I thought I would share some information about obtaining research experience, grants, writing sceince, and graduate school tips that might be helpful below:

 ### Getting experience in the research

 - At many universities and colleges, professors that teach classes often have a research lab full of graduate students and other scientists.
 These labs sometimes have opportunities for undergraduates to get involved with research.
 If you find a certain professor or graduate student's research interesting and would like to get involved, you could consider emailing them to see if there are any research opportunities in their lab.

-  - For **UC Davis undergrads** there is a [google doc](https://docs.google.com/spreadsheets/u/1/d/1sk-_PiYOKjV3f4sIWQuMLhef8JQiHRh8mgInhH_wAD4/edit?ouid=113616721582252285383&usp=sheets_home&ths=true) that has undergraduate research/field work opportunities to work with graduate students on a wide range of projects (wildlife, entomology, soil science, agriculture, etc)
+  - For **UC Davis undergrads** there is a [google doc](https://docs.google.com/spreadsheets/d/1MHCjRO2b5UuEVCsVbjdYFLEaBaaQWgfGkgpIbLKZCGA/edit#gid=1321035399) that has undergraduate research/field work opportunities to work with graduate students on a wide range of projects (wildlife, entomology, soil science, agriculture, etc)

 - [Research Experiences for Undergraduates](https://www.nsf.gov/crssprgm/reu/list_result.jsp?unitid=5047) : this program funded by the National Science Foundation provides fully funded, amazing opportunities to work with scientists and conduct research in the summer months.